 Cloud Foundry Routing Architecture

-This topic explains routing flow and architecture in Cloud Foundry Application Runtime.
-Cloud Foundry’s routing tables must be updated before it can route external client requests to an app.
+This topic explains routing flow and architecture in Cloud Foundry (CF).
+CF’s routing tables must be updated before it can route external client requests to an app.

 Because each app can have many instances, one app route can go to multiple containers.
 As Diego moves and scales app instances, the route emitter on each cell sends messages to NATS or the Routing API to register and de-register routes to the cell’s app instances.

 The route emitter periodically emits the routes it discovers from Diego BBS to NATS and the Routing API as registration and unregistration messages every twenty seconds.
-By default, the Gorouter uses TLS to verify app identity and confirm that its routes are up-to-date.
-With TLS disabled, the Gorouter prunes any routes that the route emitters have not re-registered within the past two minutes.
-For more information about how CF maintains route consistency when TLS is or is not enabled, see the Preventing Misrouting section of the HTTP Routing topic.
+The Gorouter uses TLS to verify app identity and confirm that its routes are up-to-date.
+For more information about how CF maintains route consistency, see Preventing Misrouting in HTTP Routing.

-The following process describes how a router obtains information about routes for an app running on Cloud Foundry:
+The following process describes how a router obtains information about routes for an app running on CF: